Content Personalisation

 One of the most basic forms of content personalisation can be done based on the user data collected on demographics and market trends.
 As you can understand, the level of personalisation is still on the lower side, meaning that you will curate the content for multiple people or a mass audience.

-The use of audience segmentation is common in the case of creating segmented advertisement ads and campaigns and product development.
-As this type of personalisation targets a broader group of people, it isn’t the best to use when you want to build a lasting relationship with users or customers.
+Audience segmentation is commonly used in creating segmented advertisement ads and campaigns and in product development.
+However, as this type of personalisation targets a broader group of people, it isn’t the best method for building a lasting relationship with users or customers.

 2. Buyer Journey-Based